leedtan/data6505_2023Fall/syllabus.md

 ### Participation and Professionalism
 Given the large class enrollment and the technical nature of the subject, it is critical that everyone take a professional approach to learning the material.
 Students are expected to come to class prepared and then participate in all activities to the best of their abilities.
 Cheating, free-riding, and other unprofessional behavior will not be tolerated.

+### In-class Labs
+In some of the classes, you are required to complete hands-on mini labs in class, in which you will need to apply skills covered in respective classes.
+You will need to __submit__ the __completed__ notebook before the __following class__.
+These are required work and timely complete them will reflect in your __participation and professionalism__ grade.

 ---